 During our early days of agriculture, fermented drinks fit the bill more than water to maintain energy and hydration all day.
-These supplied ionic minerals to the body, supplying the muscles with the much needed electricity to function.
+These provided ionic minerals to the body, supplying the muscles with the much needed electricity to function.
 Today, research has allowed us to design drinks to address the precise needs of the body during physiological, emotional and psychological stress to allow us to push beyond what is considered humanly possible.
-If you are really serious about performance, consider reading the article Adaptogens: The Secret Weapon for Athletes and if you are male, How to Increase Testosterone Naturally.
+If you are really serious about performance, consider also reading the article Adaptogens: The Secret Weapon for Athletes and if you are male, How to Increase Testosterone Naturally.

 32 oz. water